kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

-= 2.12.2 =
+= 2.13.0 =
+* Support block editor API v2
-* Fix: Explicitly set useCapture option for click events.
+* Explicitly set useCapture option for click events

 = 2.12.1 =
-* Support HTML in text overlay.
+* Support HTML in text overlay

 = 2.12.0 =
 * New feature: Enter text to be displayed on top of all video thumbnails, for example a privacy disclaimer.